How to Kill it on Social Media

 Tip for marketers: you can inform and move people to act through having fun with your brand on social media.

-Nike is probably on every list addressing marketing success.
+Nike is probably on every list addressing social media marketing success.
 That’s because, like the customers it inspires, it strives to be the best by bringing out the best in everyone.

 Where the first two brands found success on social media with humor and lighthearted fun, Nike creates a following by tugging on our collective heartstrings.